📅 Updated 2026-06-29⏱ 5 min read✓ Nutrition expert reviewed

 Is it better to take Vitamin C and Collagen at the same time or separately?

 The timing of Vitamin C and Collagen can make a significant difference to how well they work and how well they are absorbed.
-To get the most from this combination, consider timing your doses thoughtfully.
-Some combinations are most effective when taken together with a meal.
-Follow the dosage recommendations on each product and avoid exceeding the recommended dose of either supplement.
+To get the most from the Vitamin C and Collagen combination, consider whether timing matters for your specific goals.
+Some nutrients absorb better with food while others work best on an empty stomach.
+Follow the dosage recommendations on each product and avoid exceeding recommended doses — more is not always better even with beneficial combinations.
 When in doubt, a pharmacist or registered nutritionist can advise on the optimal timing for your specific supplement stack.

 Signs this combination may not be working well for you